jacksondunstan/UnityNativeScripting/README.md

 While IL2CPP transforms C# into C++ already, it generates a lot of overhead.
 There are many [surprises](http://jacksondunstan.com/articles/3916) if you read through the generated C++.
 For example, there's overhead for any function using a static variable and an extra two pointers are stored at the beginning of every class.
 The same goes for all sorts of features such as `sizeof()`, mandatory null checks, and so forth.
 Instead, you could write C++ directly and not need to work around IL2CPP.

+## Industry Standard Language

+C++ is the standard language for video games as well as many other fields.
+By programming in C++ you can more easily transfer your skills and code to and from non-Unity projects.
+For example, you can avoid lock-in by using the same language (C++) that you'd use in the Unreal or Lumberyard engines.

 # UnityNativeScripting Features

-* Supports Windows, macOS, iOS, and Android (editor and standalone)
+* Supports Windows, macOS, Linux, iOS, and Android (editor and standalone)
+* Works with Unity 2017.x and 5.x
 * Plays nice with other C# scripts- no need to use 100% C++
 * Object-oriented API just like in C#